mathewgomas-alfred/mathewgomas.io/reference_manual/import_animation.rst

    Length of the imported animation.
 Import into
    Document to import the file into.
 Options are current document and new document.
 With new document, extra options become available on the second tab.

+.. warning:: Videos, because you usually only play them in a media player, are compressed in special ways.
+Because Krita is designed to allow you to draw each individual frame, this data gets uncompressed.
+What this means is that even though you can watch a video file on your computer, you likely cannot import all the frames into Krita.
+A warning will be displayed and inform you how many frames you can import with your current setup.

 Options
 ~~~~~~~